wp-plugins/wp-dtree-30/readme.txt

 == Other Notes ==

 The original 'WP-dTree' was created by [Christopher Hwang](http://www.silpstream.com/blog/) in ~2005.
-Mr. Hwang seemed to have dropped of the internet in 2007 so [Ulf Benjaminsson](http://www.ulfben.com/) forked the plugin in and named it 'WP-dTree 3.0' (note to self: having a release number in the title is *stupid*).
+By 2007 Mr. Hwang seemed to have dropped of the internet for good so [Ulf Benjaminsson](http://www.ulfben.com/) forked the plugin in and named it 'WP-dTree 3.0' (note to self: having a release number in the title is *stupid*).

 Ulf's fork was focused on performance improvements - mainly caching - but soon expanded to add a lot of new features and modernizations; compatibility with WP 2.7, 2.8, 2.9, widgets, out-of-the-box Scriptaculous support, link trees, feed icons and more.